Security Advisory: Active Directory Open to More NTLM Attacks

 In our previous disclosure (CVE-2019-1040), we presented a way to remove the MIC from the message without tampering with the ‘msvAvFlag’ field, simply by dropping it from the message along with the version field and some additional negotiation flags.
 After the fix, removing the MIC is no longer an option due to the validation performed on the ‘msvAvFlag’ field.
 However, we were able to find an additional way to trick the server into believing the message does not include a MIC, allowing us to modify any stage of the NTLM authentication flow (for example, remove the signing requirement).

 NTLM MIC Technical details

-The last question that remains: what will the attacked target do when receiving an NTLM_AUTHENTICATE message with two different ‘msvAvFlag’ fields?
-Luckily for the attackers (and not so lucky for everyone else), the server will only take into consideration the first field – the one injected by the attackers stating that a MIC is not present in the message.
+The last question that remains: What will the attacked target do when receiving an NTLM_AUTHENTICATE message with two different ‘msvAvFlag’ fields?
+Luckily for the attackers (and not so lucky for everyone else), the server only takes the first field into consideration, i.e. the one injected by the attackers stating that a MIC is not present in the message.
 All that is left for the attacker is to simply remove the MIC from the NTLM_AUTHENTICATE message and bypass any security feature protected by this field.

 Figure 2 – NTLM Authenticate message with injected msAvFlags field

 The exact attack flow to bypass session signing while removing the MIC is as follows: